NFL Power Rankings Week 16: Updated Standings, Predictions Before MNF

 The Patriots can kiss the No. 1 seed goodbye, and now have to worry about the Texans https://t.co/EMKr0ReD71

-Much is still to be decided in the playoff picture, with a total of seven teams still in the hunt with the ability to make the Wild Card round.
-Week 16 may prove to be another exciting week of football, with the postseason just around the corner.
+Much is yet to be decided in the playoff picture, with a total of seven teams still in the hunt with the ability to make the wild-card round.
+With the postseason just around the corner, Week 16 may prove to be another exciting week of football.

-Monday Night Football shouldn’t change the power rankings heading into Week 16 very much, as the New Orleans Saints will be taking on the Carolina Panthers.
-The Saints are six-point favorites, according to OddsShark, and shouldn’t have much trouble against Carolina.
-A New Orleans win would place them firmly as the number one team in the league – with a 12-2 record, while a Carolina loss will drop the Panthers to 6-8 and may ruin their chance at the postseason.
+Monday Night Football shouldn't change the power rankings heading into Week 16 very much, as the New Orleans Saints will be taking on the Carolina Panthers.
+The Saints are six-point favorites, according to OddsShark, and shouldn't have much trouble against Carolina.
+A New Orleans win would place it firmly as the number one team in the league—with a 12-2 record—while a Carolina loss will drop the Panthers to 6-8 and may ruin their chance at the postseason.

 Here's a look at the projected rankings for Week 16, not including the results of the Monday Night game, as well as an analysis of the rankings.